gabysurianosj/Sinatra-Travel-List/README.md

 My travel list is an application created to keep track of your travel wish list.
 Inspired by the movie [The Bucket List](https://www.youtube.com/watch?v=vc3mkG21ob4) and the developer's love for traveling, the app aims to enable its users to add wish destinations and new adventures, and even get inspired by others!

-For more information on how to use the app, watch this [video].
+For more information on how to use the app, watch this [video](https://youtu.be/qfRlz8XUFj8).
 And for more information on how this app was created, you can view my [blogpost](https://gabysurianosj.github.io/sinatra_portfolio_project_my_travel_list).

 ## Installation